-(input-port? obj) [procedure]
+(input-port? obj ) [procedure]

-(output-port? obj) [procedure]
+(output-port? obj ) [procedure]

-(port? obj) [procedure]
+(port? obj ) [procedure]

-a sub 2 meters a literation of the sub-
+and a set of the set o

 The procedure input-port? returns #t when obj is a unidirectional input-port or a bidirectional port and #f otherwise.

 The procedure output-port? returns #t when obj is a unidirectional output-port or a bidirectional port and #f otherwise.